dortania/OpenCore-Install-Guide/ktext.md

   * Used for patching non-Apple Broadcom cards, **will not work on Intel, Killer, Realtek, etc**
   * Requires OS X 10.8 or newer
 * [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM/releases)
-  * Used for uploading firmware on Broadcom Bluetooth chipset, required for all non-Apple/Fenvi Airport cards.
+  * Used for uploading firmware on Broadcom Bluetooth chipset, required for all non-Apple/non-Fenvi Airport cards.
   * To be paired with BrcmFirmwareData.kext
     * BrcmPatchRAM3 for 10.14+ (must be paired with BrcmBluetoothInjector)
     * BrcmPatchRAM2 for 10.11-10.14
-    * BrcmPatchRAM for 10.10 or older
+    * BrcmPatchRAM for 10.8-10.10

 ::: details BrcmPatchRAM Load order